 Dogs are surely interesting creatures!
 While many dogs sleep at the owner’s feet, some dogs like to sleep right nearby their owners on the couch or the bed or even next to their owner’s head!
 Dogs who sleep at the owner’s feet may also be dogs who aren’t allowed on the couch or bed and the feet are the only protruding body part they can stick nearby to.

-These are just a few assumptions as to why dogs sleep at the owner’s feet.
+These are just a few assumptions as to why dogs sleep by their owner’s feet.
 If you have a different theory, feel free to post it in the comments section.